skyportal/skyportal/doc/migrations.md

 PYTHONPATH=. alembic -x config=config.yaml merge -m "merge heads" <rev1> <rev2>
 ```

-The `Test SkyPortal migrations` CI job runs the migrations from an empty
+The `Test SkyPortal migrations` CI job builds a database from the models on main,
+applies the branch's migrations to it, and compares the result against a database
-database, and will report a divergence before it reaches anyone else.
+built from the models on the branch, so it will report a divergence before it
+reaches anyone else.